What should you do in case of a dental emergency?

 Once a tooth has been knocked out, you should recover it and remove any dirt or debris by washing it.
 You should not handle the root, so protect the fibers in the root surface.
 You could try to put the clean tooth back in its socket, since it is possible to re-implant the tooth within 30 minutes of injury.
 You could alternatively store the tooth inside a glass of cold milk to try to keep it alive.
 Immediately contact us so that we can schedule an appointment.

 If your tooth is pushed inward or outward and is out of place, you should apply a light finger pressure to reposition it to its normal alignment.
 Do not force it into its socket.
-Use a moist tissue or gauze to hold the tooth in its place and c.
-Call us immediately.
+Use a moist tissue or gauze to hold the tooth in its place and call us immediately.

 The treatment of a fractured tooth depends on the degree of its injury.
 Whatever the degree of damage might be, you should call us to get the appropriate treatment.
 Do not panic, we can restore a fractured tooth.
-If it feels painful, try to avoid biting in that area or eating hot or cold foods for the mean time.
+If it feels painful, try to avoid biting in that area or eating hot or cold foods for the meantime.

 You may have a moderate fracture if there is damage to your enamel, dentin or pulp (tooth nerve).
 A permanent crown may be used if there is no permanent damage to the nerve.
 If there was damage, then you would need further treatment.
 Call us if you have a moderate fracture.